Resgreen Group Makes Disinfection Autonomous With New Wanda SA Self-Driving Robot - News Break

 Resgreen Group Makes Disinfection Autonomous With New Wanda SA Self-Driving Robot

-SHELBY TOWNSHIP, Michigan, June 23, 2021 /PRNewswire/ -- Resgreen Group International (OTCPINK: RGGI), a leading mobile robot company, changed the disinfection industry today with the launch of its Wanda SA, autonomous mobile robot (AMR) that sanitizes everything from hotels and medical offices to restaurants and other businesses.
+Shelby Township, Michigan, June 23, 2021 (GLOBE NEWSWIRE) -- Resgreen Group International (OTCPINK: RGGI), a leading mobile robot company, changed the disinfection industry today with the launch of its Wanda SA, autonomous mobile robot (AMR) that sanitizes everything from hotels and medical offices to restaurants and other businesses.
 After a quick and easy installation, Wanda SA moves autonomously on her path without requiring human intervention.
 RGGI introduced Wanda SD earlier this year, which requires a user to guide the vehicle remotely with a smart device.

 "Wanda SA is taking disinfection to the next level by making it safe, easy and autonomous," said Parsh Patel, CEO of RGGI.
 "The AMR uses either UVC light or a combination of UVC and OZONE to eliminate 99.9 percent of bacteria and viruses.
 Sanitization can now be performed after hours and in the dark without employees present - saving time, money and risk of exposure to UVC or OZONE."